-Straus Family Creamery is launching an incentive program and road map in 2022 to help supplying dairy farms implement and reach carbon neutrality by 2030.
-Tresch Family Farms and Silacci Dairy are already implementing regenerative farming practices toward this goal.
+Straus Family Creamery launched an incentive program and road map to to help its supplying dairy farms reach carbon neutrality by 2030.
+Tresch Family Farms, Silacci Dairy, and Moretti Family Dairy are implementing regenerative farming practices toward this goal.

 Silacci Dairy developed a Carbon Farm Plan with Sonoma Resource Conservation District to be implemented in 2022, providing a roadmap for reducing the farm’s climate impact through regenerative agricultural practices.
 If fully implemented, the Carbon Farm Plan practices will potentially sequester 19,280 tons of carbon over the next 20 years.